By Michael Seid, Managing Director, MSA Worldwide

 When a franchisor looks at ways to cut system costs, they should invest in those areas that offer solutions with the best chance of paying long-term dividends.
 Historically, the winners coming out of recessions or in slow-growth climates have been companies that invested in improving their customer service performance and personnel capabilities, to retain and attract new customers while intelligently reducing costs.

 One area to focus on is elevating the training of your headquarters staff, as well as your franchisees’ ability to effectively train their management and staff.

 Training is the DNA that enables companies to deliver on their brand promises consistently from location to location.
 Investing in training has historically been a resource-driven decision often seen as counter-intuitive during periods when cost-cutting is the norm.
 But, if the goal is to grow the system’s bottom line with less top-line performance, increased system training at every level may be the smartest investment a company can make.

 There are several web-based solutions that offer management tools designed specifically for franchises.
-Three such companies, IFX, FranConnect and NetSolace, each have electronic tools designed to improve communications and provide essential management tools for franchise system growth and management.
-(For the sake of disclosure, recently my firm, MSA, entered into a collaboration with NetSolace, originally developed to support the Edible Arrangement franchise system.)
+Two such companies, IFX and FranConnect, each have electronic tools designed to improve communications and provide essential management tools for franchise system growth and management.

 Online platforms generally offer a suite of secure software solutions with franchise system management tools focused on financial management, operations, communications, franchise sales management, unit development, and training.
 Each has different costs and capabilities, but the goal is to have a robust platform that is easy to use, has expandable and customizable capabilities, and delivers heightened efficiencies designed to improve brand performance.